 - Get Clean, Fresh Water In Your Home: Put in a whole house water filter.
 Unfortunately, the water from your municipality can sometimes contain toxins.
 By installing a good whole house filter, you can take out whatever they missed, and have safer drinking and bathing water.
 I recommend a well water filter because it is designed to remove a broader range of toxins from your water supply.
 If you can’t install a whole house filter, then put a good reverse osmosis water filter in your kitchen sink.
 That way you at least have good quality drinking water.

 - Keep Out VOCs and SVOCs: Volatile Organic Chemicals (VOCs) are found in most “standard” construction materials, including, paints, glues, insulation, concrete, pressure treated wood, flooring, carpeting and much more.
 Unfortunately these VOCs are often harmful and carcinogenic, and they evaporate into the air in your home even if you can’t smell them.
-Always ask for “low-VOC” or “zero-VOC” materials, and if you’re not sure, check with an online database like www.greenguard.org, which certifies materials for safety in the home.
+Always ask for “low-VOC” or “zero-VOC” materials, and if you’re not sure, check with an online database like www.greenguard.org and www.eksperten.com, which certifies materials for safety in the home.

 - Be Mindful of EMFs: EMFs (Electro-magnetic fields) come from electrical wiring and equipment.
 Over time, exposure to too much EMF can be hazardous to your health.
 Try some simple fixes to reduce EMF exposure: (1) keep beds and couches four feet away from wiring in your walls.
 You can buy a simple EMF meter to find the wires.
 (2) Keep your wifi router away from places you spend a lot of time.
 (3) Use a headset with your wireless and cordless phones so you can keep the phones further away from your body.